sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Linear-Algebra.rst

     sage: D = matrix(CC, 20, range(400)); D
     20 x 20 dense matrix over Complex Field with 53 bits of precision (type 'print D.str()' to see all of the entries)

-Don't forget that you can click to the left of the matrix in order to cycle between "wrapped", "unwrapped" and "hidden" modes of output.
+Don't forget that when viewing this in the notebook, you can click to the left of the matrix in order to cycle between "wrapped", "unwrapped" and "hidden" modes of output.

 ::